 We define “rescue animals” as pets who were in need of a home and were adopted, including those from animal shelters and rescue organizations, found abandoned or wounded, removed from a dangerous or abusive environment, or given a new home before they would have ended up homeless or in a shelter.

 Contact your local animal shelter or rescue organization to find out how to help.
-Donating online to Mutual Rescue’s Kylie and Liza Fund is also an excellent way to support shelters and rescue groups across the U.S.
+Click here to find a local shelter.

 Animals bring such tremendous benefits to our lives but not everyone is in a position to have a pet.
 We support and promote Doggy Day Out to allow rescued dogs and people without pets to provide the benefits that pet owners enjoy.
 For people that do have pets, it’s a great way for them to help other animals and people find their very own Mutual Rescue.